stevepetcu/elevators/README.md

-# Elevator System Modelled in PHP, using a BDD approach
+# Elevator System modelled in PHP, using a BDD approach

 ## Components used in the BDD approach:
 - [Behat](http://behat.org)